jiayihu/react-tiny-dom/README.md

 ### How can I customize the methods logs in the console?

-By default the demo logs every method call of the Renderer, but you can pass a list of method names to avoid in the second parameter of `debugMethods`, when passing the `ReconcilerConfig` to `Reconciler`.
+By default the demo logs most method calls of the Renderer, but you can pass a list of method names to exclude in the second parameter of `debugMethods`, when passing the `ReconcilerConfig` to `Reconciler`.

 ```js
 const TinyDOMRenderer = Reconciler(